mbakker7/ttim/README.md

 ## Documentation

-* The manual is available from the docs directory or can be viewed [here](https://github.com/mbakker7/ttim/blob/master/docs/timml.pdf).
+* The manual is available from the docs directory or can be viewed [here](http://mbakker7.github.io/ttim/docs/builddocs/html/index.html).
-Once you click on this link, you can click on the [Raw] button to download the pdf file.
-* Example Notebooks are available from the git repository.
+* Example Notebooks are available from the notebooks directory on github, of from [here](https://github.com/mbakker7/ttim/tree/master/notebooks).

+## Citation

+Some of the papers that you may want to cite when using TTim are

+* M. Bakker.
+2013.
+Semi-analytic modeling of transient multi-layer flow with TTim.
+Hydrogeology Journal, 21: 935Ð943.
+* M .Bakker.
+2013.
+Analytic modeling of transient multi-layer flow.
+In: Advances in Hydrogeology, edited by P Mishra and K Kuhlman, Springer, Heidelberg, 95-114.